 The next thing you need to do is identify your users, so that you can understand what your users are really doing.
-When you call
+When you call Segment's

-identify, Mixpanel will set the property as the Mixpanel
+identify API, Mixpanel will set the specified

-Lastly, track your users' actions using the
+Lastly, track your users' actions using Segment's

 track API call.

 Updated 4 months ago